Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-Selecting snapshots from a 3D scene is not straight forward.
-Snapshots must be taken after giving due consideration to the number of viewpoints, viewing distance and angle of the virtual cameras to get an optimal representation of the complete scene.
-To avoid these complexities, researchers project the complete point cloud onto a sphere (see Fig.\ref{fig6}.Bottom).
-For example, Wu et al.\cite{wu2018squeezeseg} proposed an end-to-end pipeline called SqueezeSeg, inspired from SqueezeNet \cite{iandola2016squeezenet}, to learn features from spherical images which are then refined by CRF implemented as a recurrent layer.
-Similarly, PointSeg \cite{wang2018pointseg} extends the SqueezeNet by integrating the feature-wise and channel-wise attention to learn robust representation.
-SqueezeSegv2 \cite{wu2019squeezesegv2} improves the structure of SqueezeSeg with Context Aggregation Module (CAM), adding LiDAR mask as a channel to increase robustness to noise.
-RangNet++ \cite{milioto2019rangenet++} transfers the semantic labels to 3D point clouds, avoiding discarding points regardless of the level of discretization used in CNN.
-Despite the likeness between regular RGB and LiDAR images, the feature distribution of LiDAR images changes at different locations.
-SqueezeSegv3 \cite{xu2020squeezesegv3} has a spatially-adaptive and context-aware convolution, known as spatially-adaptive convolution (SAC), which applies different filters to different locations.
+Selecting snapshots from a 3D scene is challenging.
+It requires careful consideration of factors such as the number of viewpoints, the viewing distance, and the angle of the virtual cameras to optimally represent the entire scene.
+To bypass these complexities, researchers have projected the entire point cloud onto a sphere (see the last row of Figure~\ref{projection}).
+For example, SqueezeSeg~\cite{wu2018squeezeseg}, an end-to-end pipeline inspired by SqueezeNet~\cite{iandola2016squeezenet}, extracts features from spherical images, which are then refined by a CRF implemented as a recurrent layer.
+Similarly, PointSeg~\cite{wang2018pointseg} builds on SqueezeNet by incorporating feature-wise and channel-wise attention to learn a more robust representation.
+SqueezeSegv2~\cite{wu2019squeezesegv2} enhances SqueezeSeg’s architecture with a context aggregation module, adding a LiDAR mask as an additional channel to improve noise robustness.
+RangeNet++~\cite{milioto2019rangenet++} transfers semantic labels back to the 3D point clouds, ensuring that no points are lost regardless of the level of CNN discretization.
+Despite the similarities between regular RGB and LiDAR images, the feature distribution of LiDAR images varies depending on their location.
+SqueezeSegv3~\cite{xu2020squeezesegv3} introduces a spatially-adaptive and context-aware convolution, known as spatially-adaptive convolution (SAC), which applies different filters to different locations.
 Inspired by the success of the 2D vision Transformer, RangViT~\cite{ando2023rangevit} utilizes Vision Transformers (ViTs) pre-trained on extensive natural image datasets by adding downsampling and upsampling modules to the top and bottom of the ViTs, achieving superior performance compared to projection-based methods.
 Similarly, RangeFormer~\cite{kong2023rethinking} uses a scalable training strategy that divides the entire projection image into several sub-images, processes them through ViTs during training, and then sequentially merges the predictions to reconstruct the full scene.